coreybrendan/coreybrendan/README.md

 - 🎨 Forever honing my craft in CSS magic
 - 🌱 Currently expanding my skills in JavaScript and React
 - 💻 Working on bite-sized projects — solo and with pals — when the idea strikes
-- ⚡️ Fun Fact: I'm a dedicated dog-dad to a sweet Boston Terrier pup and plant-dad to lots of green leafy friends
+- ⚡️ Fun Fact: I'm a dedicated dog-dad to a sweet Boston Terrier pup and plant-dad to lots of leafy, green friends

 Thanks for reading.
 Cheers!